 The Simba Saloon is well known for hosting some of Africa’s best musicians and also many international ones such as Maxi Priest, Yellowman, Sadao Watanabe, Manu Dibango, Salif Keta, Chaka Demus and Pliers, Ismael Lo, Habib Koite, Hugh Masakela just to mention a few.
 The Carnivore has struck the rare balance of catering to a cosmopolitan blend of local residents whilst becoming a must-see stop off for tourists.

 The Carnivore has a seating capacity of 420 in the main restaurant and caters to a cosmopolitan blend of local residents.
 It is also one of the most popular tourist restaurants and regularly caters for large parties of tourists and delegates.
 The Simba Saloon has a seating capacity of 450 and can hold up-to 2000 persons for concerts.

 The Carnivore and the Simba Saloon can be combined to create the most spectacular 'gala events like the Carnivore African Experience or Carnival parties for more than 1000 persons where the mood is one of complete fiesta complemented with bands, traditional entertainment, fire eaters, stilt walkers, food streets, or whatever the theme preference may be.

-    THE CARNIVORE DUKA is now a famous name and to reflect the fame of Africas ultimate eating experience a whole range of merchandise with which you can remember us by from T Shirts, sweat shirts, Carnivore coasters, and stylish kiondos, are just some of the original branded Carnivore merchandise.
-So if you would like to purchase a souvenir from Carnivore simply contact us on the enquiry form and we will respond to the request.
+THE CARNIVORE DUKA has a range of merchandise with which you can remember us by from T Shirts, sweat shirts, and stylishitems and crafts So if you would like to purchase a souvenir from Carnivore simply contact us on the enquiry form and we will respond to the request.

 THE CARNIVORE GARDENS – 1999